creativeprojects/go-selfupdate/README.md

 # GitLab

-Support for GitLab is experimental.
+Support for GitLab landed in version 1.0.0.

 To be able to download assets from a private instance of GitLab, you have to publish your files to the [Generic Package Registry](https://docs.gitlab.com/ee/user/packages/package_registry/index.html).